bpowers24/Demo-Repo/README.md

 - [ ] Create a new branch called `qaqc_for_overweight`.
 - [ ] On the new branch, open the `zoo_project.Rproj` file.
 - [ ] Open `QAQA_zoo_animals.R`.
-- [ ] Write code to add a column called `is_overweight`.
-If the weight of an animal in the `zoo_animals.csv` file is greater than the maximum value in the `weight_parameters.csv` file, then indicate "TRUE".
-Otherwise indicate "FALSE".
+- [ ] "Write" code to add a column called `is_overweight`.
+There is a previous commit that has the code you need.
+Locate the commit history and find the commit "answers here".
+Copy and paste the code from an older version of `QAQC_zoo_animals.R`.
 - [ ] When finished, commit your changes.
 - [ ] Return to GitHub web browser and submit a Pull Request.